flox/flox/README.md

 ## 🪪 License

-The flox CLI is licensed under the GPLv2.
+The Flox CLI is licensed under the GPLv2.
 See [LICENSE](./LICENSE).

 [website]: https://flox.dev